 From the mines, the minerals were first brought down the Lesjaskogsvatnet lake and from there it went on by boat or horse and sleigh to the Lesja Verk Gård.

 Sagelva Museum in Brøstdalen

 The Sagelva Museum is a restored sawmill with a saw that was originally an old gate saw dating from 1712.
-There is full activity at the sawmill throughout the summer.
-If you come from Bjorli heading for Åndalsnes, turn off at the Brøste sign and follow the road until you arrive at the sawmill.
+The sawmill is active throughout the summer.
+To find it, head towards Åndalsnes from Bjorli, turn at the sign for Brøste and follow the road until you arrive at the sawmill.

 There are three monuments at Lesjaskog Church; one commemorating Norwegian emigration to America, one commemorating the fallen of the Napoleonic wars, and one for the fallen of World War II.

 At the farms of Einbu in Lesjaskog, monuments are raised along the E136, commemorating the journey of St. Olav through Lesja.

 At Knipa Farm, between the E136 and the railway, you will find a monumente commemorating the train accident on this line during World War II.

 Jora bru lies on the border between the municipalities of Lesja and Dovre.
 It is the longest of the four granite bridges along the Rauma Railway.
 The bridge is 85.4 meters long and took seven years to build.